 - 1. If A is a predefined type, then the corresponding built-in operation is performed. - 2.
 If A is an operator record class and there exists a unique function f in A. X such that A. X. f(a) is a valid match, then X a is evaluated to A. X. f(a).
-It is an error, if there are multiple valid matches. - 3.
+It is an error, if there are multiple valid matches.
+Note that if the operations take array arguments, they will in this step only match if the number of dimensions match. - 3.
 Otherwise, if a is an array expression, then the expression is conceptually evaluated according to the rules of section 10.6. - 4.
 Otherwise the expression is erroneous.

-- A function is allowed for a unary operator if and only if it has least one input; and the first input is of the record type (or suitable arrays of such) and does not have a default value, and all inputs after the first one must have default values. - For an operator record class there shall not exist any (potential) call that lead to multiple matches in (2) above. - A binary and/or unary operator-class may only contain functions that are allowed for this binary and/or unary operator-class; and in case of '-' it is the union of these sets, since it may define both a unary (negation) and binary (subtraction) operator.
+• A function is allowed for a unary operator if and only if it has least one input; and the first input is of the record type (or suitable arrays of such) and does not have a default value, and all inputs after the first one must have default values.

+- For an operator record class there shall not exist any (potential) call that lead to multiple matches in (2) above. - A binary and/or unary operator-class may only contain functions that are allowed for this binary and/or unary operator-class; and in case of '-' it is the union of these sets, since it may define both a unary (negation) and binary (subtraction) operator.